prithugoswami/personal-website/content/posts/unix-pipeline/index.md

 again fetching the image from the URL and finally setting it as the wallpaper.

 Another silly thing I used this for was for just downloading memes off of /r/memes every two hours.
-So now I have around 19566 memes taking up 4.5G on my disk.
+This is set up as a cron job on my machine.
+Now I have around 19566 memes taking up 4.5G on my disk.
 Why did I do that?
 Don't ask me...

 ## Example 3 - Get a random movie from an IMDb list